-RA tends to begin slowly with minor symptoms that come and go, usually on both sides of the body, which progresses over a period of weeks or months.
+RA tends to begin slowly with minor symptoms that come and go, usually on both sides of the body.
+These symptoms progress over a period of weeks or months.

-Symptoms of this chronic condition vary from person to person and can change from day to day.
-Bouts of RA symptoms are called flare-ups, and inactive periods, when symptoms are less noticeable, are called remission.
+Symptoms of this chronic condition vary from person to person and can change as time goes on.
+Bouts of RA symptoms are called flare-ups.
+Inactive periods, when symptoms are less noticeable, are called remission.

-When accompanied by other symptoms like joint pain and inflammation, a low-grade fever may be an early warning sign that you have RA.
+When accompanied by other symptoms like joint pain and inflammation, a low-grade fever may be an early warning sign that you’re having an RA flare.

 Inflammation of tendons can create pressure on your nerves.
 This may cause numbness, tingling, or a burning feeling in your hands referred to as carpal tunnel syndrome.

 Inflammation in your joints can cause tendons and ligaments to become unstable or deformed.
-As the disease progresses, you may find yourself unable to bend or straighten some joints.
+If the disease progresses without treatment, you may find yourself unable to bend or straighten some joints.

-Although your range of motion may also be affected by pain, it’s important to engage in regular, gentle exercise can help ease the ache and even allow for a bit more movement.
+Although your range of motion may also be affected by pain, engaging in regular, gentle exercise can help ease the ache and even allow for a bit more movement.